View all posts

 Utility

-Moving on to the topic of utility of synthetic data, the matter of training models on the data becomes relevant.
+Moving on to the topic of the utility of synthetic data, the matter of training models on the data becomes relevant.
 To have a balanced and fair comparison between all frameworks we have chosen the default Gradient Boosting Classifier from the SciKit Learn library, seeing it is fairly accepted as a well-performing model with out-of-the-box settings.

 Two different models are trained, one on the synthetic data (for TSTR) and one on the original data (for TRTS).
 The model trained on the synthetic data is evaluated by using a holdout test set (which was not used during synthetic data generation) and the model trained on original data is tested on the synthetic dataset.